Marcin Tybura vs Tyrell Fortune

 🏟️Cage Dynamics

-The 30-foot octagon creates an interesting dynamic — the large cage gives Tybura more space to maintain distance and circle away from Walker's wrestling entries.
-Every additional step Walker must cover to close distance extends the time Tybura can use his jab and straight punches at range.
-However, the cage also provides Walker with fence-wrestling opportunities — once he closes the distance, the cage becomes a wall that prevents Tybura from disengaging.
-The fight's opening minutes will be defined by whether Walker can close the distance before Tybura's striking volume establishes rhythm and scoring momentum.
+The 30-foot octagon creates an interesting dynamic — the large cage gives Tybura more space to maintain distance and circle away from Fortune's wrestling entries.
+Every additional step Fortune must cover to close distance extends the time Tybura can use his jab and straight punches at range.
+However, the cage also provides Fortune with fence-wrestling opportunities — once he closes the distance, the cage becomes a wall that traps Tybura for ground-and-pound.
+The fight's opening minutes will be defined by whether Fortune can close the distance before Tybura's striking volume establishes rhythm and scoring momentum.

 🎯Technical Breakdown